patchlevel/event-sourcing/docs/pages/pipeline.md

 $middleware = new ExcludeEventMiddleware([EmailChanged::class]);
 ```

+!!! warning

-> :warning: After this middleware, the playhead must be recalculated!
+    After this middleware, the playhead must be recalculated!

-### include
+### Include

 With this middleware you can only allow certain events.